 - Civil fingerprinting for employment purposes, etc.

 At this time we will no longer allow the public to visit with our current inmates.
 Additionally, if anyone is requesting to turn in a permit they should be advised that showing up to the lobby is not an essential means to be out in the public.
-These directives will be in effect until at least April 10, 2020.

 We understand that this is an inconvenience for many of our residents.
 We are taking these precautions to minimize the risk of spreading illness among our residents and employees.
 Our number one priority is the safety and security of the community we serve, and we believe that in the short term this is the best way to maintain that.
 We will review each of these steps on a daily basis.
 Let’s remain calm, weather the storm, and take care of and support one another!